arcus/education_modules/python_practice/python_practice.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Finding correlations and creating heat maps are not topics that we have taught you in the preceding modules, but that might come in handy in solving the practice problem-- which means you might need to do some searching to figure out how to do these!
-This is an important step in your development as a programmer and a data scientist, but don't worry if it seems difficult in the beginning!
-It'll get easier with practice.
+Finding correlations and creating heat maps are not topics that we have taught you in the preceding modules, but that might come in handy in solving the practice problem-- which means you might need to do some searching to figure out how to do them!
+This is an important step in your development as a programmer and a data scientist, but don't worry if it seems difficult in the beginning; it'll get easier with practice.
 To start, try googling "Python" and "correlations" and see where it takes you.

 </div>